This is a guest post from Gerard Tonti at Salsa Labs

 - Proper placement.
 The placement of your CTA must make sense in context.
 Consider writing a short paragraph or blurb leading up to the CTA in order to convince your reader that they should take action.

-When you design CTAs through Salesforce email marketing campaigns, you can easily track the click-through rates and success of your CTA to make sure the design’s effective.
+When you design CTAs through Salesforce email marketing integration, you can easily track the click-through rates and success of your CTA to make sure the design’s effective.

 Also, track your email open rates and other important metrics to see what percentage of those who open your email also click the CTA.
 Correlating your design choices with click-through rates can give you excellent insights into the finer details that drive more value and engagement.